sadeegr/CSRF-Synchronizer-Token-Pattern/README.md

 You'll need PHP in your working machine to run this application

-Download and install either xampp,wampp to run this application your local machine.
+Download and install either xampp or wampp to run this application your local machine.

 If the environment is configured using either xampp or wamp servers, then clone or download the repo and paste it inside the htdocs folder to run the application